tytydraco/yessleep/out/The_Rattle_of_Rain.md

 “Now, naturally, since the last disappearance was decades ago, people have had plenty of time to come up with a number of ridiculous theories about what happened here, but the only living people who *really* know what happened are the descendants of the Watomi tribe.

-“You see”, continued Eric, glancing around at the nearby trees, “this part of Arizona used to be part of their Reservation, the Watomi that is, until the United States government decided to lay claim to it.
+“You see”, continued Eric, glancing around at the nearby trees, “this part of Arizona used to be part of their Reservation, the Watomi that is, until about 100 years ago when the United States government decided to lay claim to it.
 According to the natives, the U.S. soldiers were determined to use any means necessary to annex their territory: ambushing the Watomi while they slept, chopping down entire sections of the forest to relocate them, starting controlled fires with the remaining trees to suffocate them; and in the end, it worked.
 After 12 hard-fought years the Watomi were forced to relocate to Black Mesa.

 “But those in the Watomi tribe were not of a forgiving nature.
 They were a proud people, with a long history of seeking vengeance towards those who had wronged them.
 Yes, they lost the war, but they managed to capture a number of U.S. hostages after many of the battles, and as a matter of retribution, they performed a kind of horrific ritual with them.